 Drug Trafficking Offenses

-Federal courts often take up drug cases because drugs normally pass between state lines.
+Federal courts often take up drug trafficking offenses because drugs normally pass between state lines.
 If convicted for drug trafficking, federal sentencing guidelines can impose minimum or maximum penalties which range from fines to prison time.
 When dealing with federal court and federal charges such as a drug trafficking offense, the matter is always more serious and professional legal counsel is critical to attain the best possible outcome for your case.

 The experienced attorneys at Hill Law Firm have handled numerous drug related charges in federal court.
 These charges can include, but are not limited to: